khoelscher0625/100-days-of-code/log.md

 **Thoughts** Felt great!
 Learned some interesting ways to use animations of elements.
 Used skews, ::before, ::after, and @keyframes.

+### Day 5: Wednesday, October 14th, 2020

+**Today's Progress**: Started the Accessibility Design lessons on freeCodeCamp

+**Thoughts** Loved coding today's lessons.
+As a former educator who worked with student's with disabilities, it is important to me that any project I work on is accessible for anyone trying to access it.
+I look forward to using this skills to improve the projects I have already created and implementing them in to the design and development of any future project.

 **Link(s) to work**